 - Line two cookie sheets with parchment paper.

 - Preheat oven to 350 F

 - Peel and chop three inches of ginger.
 Push chopped ginger through a garlic press and preserve the pulp and liquid that you squeeze through.
 It will be about 1 tsp, enough to spark up your cookie flavor.
 If you want a more potent ginger flavor, you could also add commercial ginger juice.
 I use this brand for homemade shots.
-To this recipe, I would add about 2 tbsp and remove 2 tbsp from the milk.
+To this recipe, I would add about 2 tablespoon and remove 2 tablespoon from the milk.

 Make gingerbread cookies